ncbarta/Totem/README.md

 Installation:

-There is no convenient installation option yet.
-You can download the project and build if you have the golang toolchain.
+If you are on macOS, you can download the alpha release.
+OR you can download the source code and build it yourself if you have the golang toolchain.
 The Totem directory is on your /Desktop folder by default.
-Totem/Tracking.yaml holds all the tracking profiles.
+Make a Totem/Tracking.yaml to hold all of the tracking profiles.
 Here is a default template for a tracking profile:

 ```yaml
 - targetname: BobTheTarget